aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/storage/_index.md

   //after merge do save to chache or to a stream or whaterver you want to save to ,here we just save to cache wb.SaveToXlsx(Path.Combine(Config.FileCacheDirectory, uid));
 ```
-#### 3. When user want to get the updated file, for example :in the download action,you can just get it from the cache directory by uid.
+#### 3. get the updated file
+for example :in the download action,you can just get it from the cache directory by uid.
 ```C#
 //in controller